rfshawness/sequence-alignment-problem/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](LICENSE) file in this repository for details.